WE ARE OPEN

 We recommend allowing 30 minutes for the exhibition and 1-2 hours for the permanent collection, so please book your tickets with enough time to enjoy everything you wish to see.

 Is the whole museum open?

 Most of the museum is open, but due to the one-way route in operation, it is not possible to visit every room.

-The rooms on the current visitor route are the Dining Room, Back State Room, Front State Room, Sixteenth-Century Gallery, Smoking Room, East Gallery I, II & III, Great Gallery, West Gallery III, before doing downstairs to the European Armoury I and The Oriental Armoury.
+The rooms on the current visitor route are the Dining Room, Back State Room, Front State Room, Sixteenth-Century Gallery, Smoking Room, East Drawing Room, East Gallery I, II & III, Great Gallery, West Gallery III, before doing downstairs to the European Armoury I and the Oriental Armoury.

 The visit concludes in the shop.

 While building works continue to improve our facilities to provide a better onsite experience for visitors however, we regret that our accessible toilet and baby change facility are currently closed.
 We are working hard to complete these as quickly as possible and apologise for any inconvenience this will cause.